 Last week’s post was about the fundamentals of teaching pronunciation to adult students.
-Though teaching pronunciation to adult students can be challenging, our expectations as teachers are fairly clear: to diagnose students’ pronunciation issues and correct them while also pointing out fundamentals of word and sentence stress.
+Though teaching pronunciation to adult students can be challenging, our expectations as teachers are fairly clear: to diagnose students’ pronunciation issues and correct them while also pointing out the fundamentals of word and sentence stress.
 Pronunciation practice for young learners is often overlooked or taught as if it was of secondary importance.

 Should you be using the International Phonetic Alphabet in your classroom?
 You bet you should.
 This will help even young learners differentiate the sounds of English.
 You can gain access to a chart by clicking on the button below.